SeaQL/sea-streamer/README.md

 ### `sea-streamer-runtime`: Async runtime abstraction

-This crate provides a small set of functions aligning the type signatures between `async-std` and `tokio`, so that you can build applications generic to both runtimes.
+This crate provides a small set of functions aligning the type signatures between `smol` and `tokio`, so that you can build applications generic to both runtimes.

 ## License